jazzband/django-push-notifications/README.rst

 .. note::
 	APNS does not support sending payloads that exceed 2048 bytes (increased from 256 in 2014).
-	The message is only one part of the payload, if once constructed the payload exceeds the maximum size, an ``APNSDataOverflow`` exception will be raised before anything is sent.
+	The message is only one part of the payload, if once constructed the payload exceeds the maximum size, an ``APNSError`` exception will be raised before anything is sent.
 	Reference: `Apple Payload Documentation <https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html#//apple_ref/doc/uid/TP40008194-CH10-SW1>`_

 Web Push accepts only one variable (``message``), which is passed directly to pywebpush.
 This message can be a simple string, which will be used as your notification's body, or it can be contain `any data supported by pywebpush<https://github.com/web-push-libs/pywebpush>`.